solliancenet/azure-synapse-analytics-workshop-400/day-03/activity06-monitor-and-manage.md

 C) Notebook executions

-A: Answer (C) is correct.
-The Monitor Hub allows you to examine the status of running notebooks *indirectly* by examining Spark applications.
-There is a one to one relationship between a notebook being run by a given user and a Spark application.
-The Spark application reflects the Spark session being used by the notebook.

 ## Audience Poll 4

 Q: How do users release Spark resources used by their notebook (pick only one)?